ciarandg/portfolio/content/posts/nixos-steam-box/index.md

 - No need to think about the concept of a window
 - An easy escape hatch out to access your Linux system in a regular DE
 - No need to touch a keyboard or a mouse if you just want to play a game
   - Frustratingly, I haven't quite gotten here yet, as I still need to sign into my Steam Box with a keyboard at startup.
-If you're comfortable with automatic login, Jovian's `autoStart` feature achieves this.
+If you're comfortable with automatic login, Jovian's `autoStart` feature achieves this (or purports to, anyway—I have not had luck getting it working myself).

 ## Enter: Jovian-NixOS